NotDarkn/XinaA15_Unforked/SSH Connect.md

 Configure the SSH to be connected to the port: `22` (this should be 22 by default)

-If asked for a SSH password, input the default password: `alpine` (this should not be changed)
+If asked for a SSH password, input the default password: `alpine`

 After that, input: `ssh root@(your IP)`